 Management believes that, if they have the right incentives in place, you will be able to do this.
 So, they have selected % scrap as one of the key performance indicators (KPIs) for your cell - along with uptime and tools produced.
 For each KPI, they have developed two goals.
 For scrap, the average for 2011 was 0.77%.
 So, management sets this as the first goal.
-Each month where the scrap is equal to or less than 0.77%, you will receive a bonus.
+Each month when the scrap is equal to or less than 0.77%, you will receive a bonus.
 The second goal is set at 0.65%.
-Each month where the scrap is equal to or less than 0.65%, you will receive an even larger bonus.
+Each month when the scrap is equal to or less than 0.65%, you will receive an even larger bonus.
 Management will review the results at the end of this year and adjust the goals for next year.
 Nice of them, isn't it?

 What are management's basic assumptions in setting up this type of system?
 These are really the same assumptions that management has for the most common example of pay for performance: sales commissions.
 These assumptions are:

 - We can use an incentive system to effectively motivate someone to do the job we want them to.

 - There is a fair way of determining how much someone gets paid based on the work done by the individual.

 Unfortunately, these assumptions are often not valid.
 And management has ignored variation and the lessons from the red beads (remember the red beads?
 See this link for more information on the red bead experiment).
 We have written quite a few newsletter articles on variation.
 If you are new to this concept, you might want to start with this newsletter.

 Let's take a look at the four assumptions above.

 All People Are Motivated by Money